MenuFLIXANO

 The Love-Girl and the Innocent (1973)

-A BBC television adaptation of Aleksandr Solzhenitsyn's novel.
-The prisoner Nemov is an honest man serving a term of 10 years for violations of Article 58.
-Nemov falls in love with Lyuba, who is having sex with the camp doctor Mereshchun, in exchange for b ...
+The prisoner Nemov is an honest man serving ten years for violations of Article 58.
+Nemov falls in love with Lyuba, who is having sex with the camp doctor Mereshchun, in exchange for better food and living conditions. ...

 Watch Now